Skip to contents

 }

-Linking to the fims_popdy::LogisticMaturity class allows us to link the values input from R with the values used in model calculation:
+Linking to the fims_popdy::LogisticMaturity class allows the code to link the values input from R to the values used in the estimation of parameters when fitting data to a model.
+Below is an example of the link for maturity.

 std::make_shared<fims_popdy::LogisticMaturity<TMB_FIMS_REAL_TYPE> >();